nodejs/node/doc/api/http.md

 added: v9.0.0
 -->

-Overrides the pipe method of legacy `Stream` which is the parent class of `http.outgoingMessage`.
+Overrides the `stream.pipe()` method inherited from the legacy `Stream` class which is the parent class of `http.OutgoingMessage`.

-Since `OutgoingMessage` should be a write-only stream, call this function will throw an `Error`.
-Thus, it disabled the pipe method it inherits from `Stream`.

-The User should not call this function directly.
+Calling this method will throw an `Error` because `outgoingMessage` is a write-only stream.

 ### `outgoingMessage.removeHeader(name)`